-However, it can still take several weeks to months to fully recover.
+However, it may still take several weeks to months to fully recover from Knee Arthroscopy.
 There will be some pain and discomfort for several weeks after surgery, though ice will help to relieve some of the pain and swelling – medication may also be prescribed.
 Swelling in the knee is completely normal, and bandages can be removed as directed by your doctor.
 You will even be able to return to driving whenever you are comfortable unless otherwise instructed.

-The best results will come from being sure to actively participate in your physical therapy after your procedure and throughout the healing process.
+The best results will come from actively participating in physical therapy after your procedure and throughout the healing process.
 When compared to a large incision or open surgery, knee arthroscopy carries other advantages as well, such as less pain, fewer complications, and faster recovery.